 - add the sale by retail or supply of alcohol as an activity authorised by a certificate.

 Please note that even if you are only applying to update your plan, you will have to select a change on the operating schedule on the online form.
 Please note on the application form that the only change you are applying for is to update the plan.

 A full variation is for when there is a substantial change to the licence.
 In all cases the overall test is whether the proposed variation could impact adversely on any of the four licensing objectives.
 Variations to increase the amount of time during which alcohol may be sold or supplied from a premises are excluded from the minor variations process and must be treated as full variations in all cases.

-The full variation process is similar to an application for a new premises licence, there is a 28 day consultation period and there has to be an advert in the local newspaper and a public notice on blue paper.
-The fee for the application is based on the non-domestic rateable value of the premises and can be submitted online with the application form.
+The full variation process is similar to an application for a new premises licence, there is a 28 day consultation period and there has to be an advert in the local newspaper and a public notice - full variation (opens in a new window) (PDF) [15kb] on blue paper.
+The fee for the application is based on the non-domestic rateable value of the premises and can besubmitted online with the application form.

 - How do I apply to change my premises licence name or address details?

-The holder of the licence is required by the 2003 Act to notify the licensing authority of any changes to a holder’s name or address.
+The holder of the licence is required by the 2003 Act to notify the licensing authority of any changes to a holder’s name or address on the GOV.UK website.
 On receipt of a valid notification and relevant fee the licensing authority will respond within 10 working days and produce a new copy of the part A and part B of the premises licence.

 - How do I apply for a DPS variation?